atedstone/gnssice/README.md

 This means that it won't matter where you then do your main working, the scripts will always be accessible. *(Note: the command line interface uses entry points: see the full list in `setup.cfg`.)*

-**Important**: This installation allows you to process Level-1 to Level-2 only.
+**Important**: Installing `gnssice` allows you to process Level-1 to Level-2 only.
 For Level-0 to Level-1, several other dependencies are required -- see below for information.

 ### Dependencies needed for Level-0 to Level-1 data

 #### TRACK

-We use TRACK, part of GAMIT/GLOBK: http://geoweb.mit.edu/gg/.
+This package wraps TRACK, part of GAMIT/GLOBK: http://geoweb.mit.edu/gg/.
 Usage requires a license, which needs to be requested from MIT in the case that your Institution is not already a User.
 Users are provided with an access password for GLOBK/Gamit/TRACK downloads.

 You should check that the Gamit tables are sufficiently up to date for your captured GPS epochs.
 If they are not, update the GLOBK/Gamit installation following their instructions.